flatironinstitute/sciware/20_Documentation/main.md

 - Limitations:
   - Not a good format for describing things other than local functionality
   - Function-by-function may not be the only or best way to organize/analyze what your code can do
-  - You must never confuse lengthiness with completeness! --> This point might belong elsewhere

 Insert good and bad function API doc examples.
 - make up one.
 Then give improved one.